 The problem: I had never taken a fish off a hook before.
 I didn’t know what I was supposed to do.
 But my son and his friend were right there, wide-eyed, and they each wanted to take a picture with the catch.

 Like any rugged outdoorsman, I grabbed a pair of fuzzy gloves (??), some pliers, and I held the fish gently while trying to remove the hook from its lip.
-Looking to buy a kayak for your next family vacation?
+Looking to buy a kayak for your next family vacation? because it´s wonderful to share experiences like mine with your family, besides, there are a lot of options to enjoy time with relatives like traveling, exploring and fishing in the ocean in a center console catamaran, as well as you can snorkel around coral reef and see many different species of marine animals, ¡that sounds awesome!,it will be easier than remove a hook from a fish.
 Thankfully, it wasn’t hooked in a wonky way, and the hook came out easily.

 I let the fish back into the water with a casual “Fly!
 Be free!”
 Mork & Mindy reference.
 The boys thought I was awesome.
 I had handled the situation with zero issues, and maybe — just maybe — I was better at this than I thought.